Terramare culture: Settlements

 The Terramare, in spite of local differences, is of typical form; each settlement is trapezoidal, with streets arranged in a quadrangular pattern.
-Some houses are built upon piles even though the village is entirely on dry land and some are not.
+Some houses are built upon piles even though the village is entirely on dry land.
 There is currently no commonly accepted explanation for the piles.
 The whole is protected by an earthwork strengthened on the inside by buttresses, and encircled by a wide moat supplied with running water.
 In all over 60 villages are known, almost entirely from Emilia.
 In the Middle Bronze Age they are no larger than 2 ha placed at an average density of 1 per 25 km2.
 In the Late Bronze Age many sites have been abandoned and the ones that were not are larger, up to 60 ha.

 The remains discovered may be briefly summarized.
 Stone objects are few.
 Of bronze (the chief material) axes, daggers, swords, razors, and knives are found, as also minor implements, such as sickles, needles, pins, brooches, etc. Also remarkable is the finding of a large number of stone moulds, needed to obtain the bronze objects.
 There are also objects of bone and wood, besides pottery (both coarse and fine), amber, and glass paste.
 Small clay figures, chiefly of animals (though human figures are found at Castellazzo), are interesting as being practically the earliest specimens of plastic art found in Italy.